 In: Anesthesia28 Dec 2009

 The inferior alveolar nerve (IAN) block is the most frequently used injection technique for achieving local anesthesia for mandibular restorative and surgical procedures.
 However, the IAN block does not always result in successful pulpal anesthesia.
-Failure rates of 8 to 67% have been reported in experimental studies.
-Clinical studies in endodontics have found failure with […]
+Failure rates of 8 to 67% have […]

-Reactions After removal of the patch, the site of application was examined to evaluate the area for signs of irritation.
+After removal of the patch, the site of application was examined to evaluate the area for signs of irritation.
 No tissue discoloration, swelling, or sloughing was noted in association with patch application in any of the patients.
-In addition, no drug-related adverse effects were associated with patch application.
-None of the patients experienced any […]
+In addition, no drug-related […]

 In: Anesthesia8 Dec 2009

 Although plasma levels of local anesthetic are usually low in adults, plasma concentrations can be an important concern in the delivery of local anesthetics to children.
 The dose as a proportion of total body weight in the adult is relatively small, and thus the chance of local anesthetic toxicity is low.
-However, in children, particularly […]
+However, in children, particularly when premedicated with sedative drugs, the systemic effects of local anesthetic can be toxic. […]

 This study was approved by the institutional review board of Columbus Children’s Hospital.
 Eligible subjects were selected from children scheduled for operative dentistry under general anesthesia at the Children’s Hospital Outpatient Surgery Center.
 These children had exhibited disruptive behaviors during routine dental appointments, thus requiring general anesthesia for comprehensive dental care.
-Eligible patients were those […]
+Eligible patients were those children who were healthy (ASA I), weighed over 12 kg, and were 2-7 years old. […]

 Blog invites submissions of review articles, reports on clinical techniques, case reports, conference summaries, and articles of opinion pertinent to the control of pain and anxiety in dentistry.